 The block size is unified for:

 - All drives in one library (if the drives support different block sizes)

 - All standalone drives connected to one tape server.

-To write data to tape, Veeam Backup Free Edition uses the maximum available block size from the supported range.
 To read data from tape, Veeam Backup Free Edition requires that the tape is written with the block size from the supported range (shown in the drive properties).

 Mind the block size range when working with the following tapes: